JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    cd ~/MNH-VX-Y-Z/src
    export VER_USER=NAME_OF_THE_DIRECTORY_CONTAINING_THE_MODIFIED_CODE
    ./configure
-   export MAKE_FLAGS='-j 8' # optional, to speed up the compilation on up to 8 processes/cores
+   export MAKEFLAGS='-j 8' # optional, to speed up the compilation on up to 8 processes/cores
    . ../conf/profile-mesonh
    make user
    make installuser